ccuqme/ublue-hyprland/README.md

 ## Updates
 Updates to user configurations will not be automatically applied.

 To receive the latest updates, you can either execute `just user-configs` or remove `~/.hyprland-configured` prior to rebooting.
-Please note that this may overwrite some elements of your existing user configuration (located at `usr/share/homedir`).
+Please note that this will overwrite some elements of your existing user configuration.

 The most recent user configuration can always be found in `/usr/share/homedir`.